-The athlete drops down off the step as far as is comfortable (this does not always need to be all the way down) and returns to the starting position.
+- Drop down off the step as far as is comfortable (this does not always need to be all the way down) and return to the starting position.

 This exercise should be started as soon as pain will allow.
 Tape the knee if necessary to avoid pain.

-Stand one foot in front of the other, the injured knee forwards.
+- Stand one foot in front of the other, the injured knee forwards.